 - During periods of leave the HCP client contribution will be suspended, unless otherwise instructed by the consumer/ representative.

-- HCP client contribution reviews must be conducted at least annually or more often if required and\or requested by either the consumer or AccessCare.
-Amounts can be waived, reduced or increased as a result of a review.
+- HCP client contribution reviews are conducted at least annually or more often if required and\or requested by either the consumer or AccessCare.
+Amounts can be waived, reduced or increased following a review.

-- When the HCP ceases any unspent home care funds will be returned minus the Exit Amount.
-The unspent home care amount is distributed proportionately to the Commonwealth and the Client in accordance with the User Rights Principles 2014.
+- When the HCP ceases the unspent funds remaining in the Home Care Package are distributed proportionately to the Commonwealth and the Consumer in accordance with the User Rights Principles 2014.